-Home / Rice, Grain, and Pasta Recipes / The Best Vegetable Biryani Recipe
+Home / Rice, Grain, and Pasta Recipes / How To Make Kate’s Best Vegetable Biryani Recipe

 This Vegetable Biryani is a vegetarian main course that is impressive and substantial with ginger, garlic, fried onions, and lots of vegetables like cauliflower, sweet potatoes, and peas.
 Easily vegan adaptable!